yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 still considers the content provider's origin as the real origin (from a security perspective, as well as from a browser UI one).

-But a secondary use for such a bundling format could be to improve the web's bundling capabilities.
+But a secondary use for such a format could be to improve the web's bundling capabilities.

-Historically, web developers used to concatenate their scripts and styles in order to reduce the number of requests passing through, as with HTTP/1.1, each request incurred a cost.
+Historically, web developers used to concatenate their scripts and styles to reduce the number of requests, because with HTTP/1.1 each request incurred a cost.
 With the move to HTTP/2, the promise was that bundling and concatenation will no longer be necessary.